andreadebortoli2/vite-boolfolio/readme.md

 # TODO:
 - add homepage
 - in homepage add latest projects
-- add linkdin and github links
 - add text and img in about
+- add bootstrap to make the layout responsive